-Considering the fact that SN bridges numerous EULA and jurisdictional boundaries, it’s likely that these tools will end up violating some privacy laws.
+Considering the fact that SM manipulation tools bridge/breech numerous EULA and some jurisdictional boundaries, it’s likely that these tools will end up violating some privacy laws.
 But with that having been said, I also have the utmost faith in the military’s ability to regulate and control itself.
 Between the office of the inspector general, the Uniform Code of Military Justice, and the clear constitutional limitations imposed on the military’s ability to operate on US soil, I think that there are enough checks and balances to prevent wide scale domestic Orwellian style abuse of this technology.

 So, what seems to be the problem?
-Well, the biggest issue is that parts of the SM intelligence collection, monitoring, and analysis are no longer being carried out by the military/three letter government agencies.
-Rather, it’s being conducted by a horde of private intelligence firms.
-Some of these include: Palantir, Stratfor, HBGary Federal, Berico Technologies, Endgame Systems, and Booz Allen Hamilton which recently gained notoriety thanks to Edward Snowden’s mega leaks.
+Well, the issue is that at this point, large parts of the OSINT collection, monitoring, analysis, and delivery, are no longer being carried out by the military/three letter government agencies.
+Rather, it’s being conducted by a horde of private intelligence firms such as: Palantir, Stratfor, HBGary Federal, Berico Technologies, Endgame Systems, and Booz Allen Hamilton which recently gained notoriety thanks to Edward Snowden’s mega leaks.

 A better insight into the functioning of this rent-an-intelligence world of shadows can be gleaned from the hack by LulzSec.
 In 2010, the group successfully breached the private intelligence firm HBGary/HBGary Federal.
 The hack captured over 75,000 e-mails.
 It revealed the close cooperation between large commercial firms such as Bank of America and various government agencies.
 For example, it showed that BoA solicited the Department of Justice for help regarding possible disclosure by WikiLeaks.
 The Department of Justice then referred BoA to the political lobby firm Hunton and Willliams, which in turn connected the bank with a group of information security ‘fixers’ known as Team Themis.

 Interestingly, some of the leaked documents contained Palantir’s and HBGary’s PowerPoint decks and e-mails which detailed various Machiavellian schemes.
-A notable example was the strategy for destroying the credibility of Glenn Greenwald.
+One notable example was the strategy for destroying the credibility of Glenn Greenwald.

-Even more troubling were plans to use malicious software to hack into computers owned by the opponents and their families.
+Even more troubling were plans to use malicious software to hack into computers owned by various ‘opponents’ and their families.
 The e-mails show a proposal to develop and use “custom malware” and “zero day” exploits to gain control of a target’s computer network in order to snoop their files, delete content, monitor keystrokes, and manipulate websites.

 In one e-mail, a 27 year old Matthew Steckman, a Palantir employee who was central to the Themis operations, boasted: